lldacing/ComfyUI_BiRefNet_ll/README.md

 ### The available newest models are:

 - General: A pre-trained model for general use cases.
+- General-HR: A pre-trained model for general use cases which shows great performance on higher resolution images (2048x2048).
 - General-Lite: A light pre-trained model for general use cases.
 - General-Lite-2K: A light pre-trained model for general use cases in high resolution (2560x1440).
 - Portrait: A pre-trained model for human portraits.